Matt

 2. Prepare the Soil: This is the most crucial step for successful reseeding!

 • Loosen it up: Aerate the compacted soil.
-You can use a core aerator, or a spike aerator, which pokes holes in the ground.
 Aeration allows for better water infiltration, drainage, and root growth.

 • Test it: A simple soil test kit can reveal if your soil needs amendments to adjust its nutrient levels and pH balance.
 For example, if your soil is too acidic, it might need lime to raise the pH.
 Adding compost can improve both drainage and nutrient content.